Deutsche Boerse to launch Cloud Exchange to trade computing power

 Mindful of security and property issues, the exchange said buyers will be able to choose providers and the jurisdiction where their outsourced data will reside.

-"Cloud computing has such a homogeneous character that it would be easy to commoditise," Maximilian Ahrens, co-founder of Zimory told reporters.
+"Cloud computing has such a homogeneous character that it would be easy to commoditize," Maximilian Ahrens, co-founder of Zimory told reporters.

 "It's the same with bananas.
 It is possible to agree on a price, without all the bananas looking the same," said Michael Osterloh, a director of Deutsche Boerse Cloud Exchange AG.